stemoutreach/CodeCreateLab/Labs/02-sense-hat-reaction-timer.md

 # Optional Part B — Sensor Intermission (Temp • Humidity • Pressure)

-If this is your **only** Sense HAT lab and you want to use the **environment sensors** from the Guide, add this intermission after each round.

 ## Goal
 After showing a player's reaction time, display live readings for **temperature (°C)**, **humidity (%RH)**, and **pressure (hPa)** for ~5 seconds.